 What Happens If I Don't Pay Property Taxes in Vermont?

-What happens if you don’t pay your Vermont property taxes?
-You might eventually lose your home.
+What happens if your property taxes in Vermont are delinquent?
+You might lose your home.

 When homeowners don't pay their property taxes, the overdue amount becomes a lien on the property.
 A lien effectively makes the property act as collateral for the debt.
 All states have laws that allow the local government to sell a home through a tax sale process to collect delinquent taxes.

-So, if you don't pay your real property taxes in Vermont, the tax collector can sell the property to a new owner at a tax sale.
-Fortunately, you'll have some time to get current on the delinquent amounts both before and after a sale happens.
+If you don't pay your real property taxes in Vermont, the tax collector can sell the property to a new owner at a tax sale.
+Fortunately, you'll have some time to get current on the delinquent amounts before and after a sale.

 How Do Vermont Property Taxes Work?